 If using neem oil, add some liquid soap or other emulsifier first to dissolve the oil.

 Alternatively you can use the neem leaf by making a strong cup of tea from fresh or dried neem leaf and adding it to the bath, or using a "bath tea bag" that you add directly to your hot bath.

 Soak in the neem bath for fifteen to twenty minutes.
 Then wash yourself down with neem soap, and after the bath use a neem lotion, salve or cream liberally on your whole body.

 However, I have to tell you that none of those easy solutions are quite as effective as the messy traditional neem scabies treatment...

 The traditional neem home remedy for scabies:

 When purchasing neem products for use on scabies, look for raw, cold-pressed oil, preferably organic.
-Look for extra-strength neem soap (with a neem oil content of 20-40%, not just a tiny token amount).
+Look for extra-strength neem soap with a neem oil content of at least 20%, not just a tiny token amount.